juliocmatias/blogs-api-sequelize/README.md

 ## ℹ️ Summary

-***This application was developed when I created the back-end module by [Trybe](https://www.betrybe.com/).
-Being developed in Node.js using the sequelize ORM for CRUD operations on posts, following the principles of a RESTful API with layered architecture, in addition to authentication via endpoints using Bearer Token with encryption using JWT.***
+***This application was developed in the back-end module by [Trybe](https://www.betrybe.com/).
+Being developed in Node.js using Sequelize ORM for CRUD operations on posts, following the principles of a RESTful API with layered architecture, in addition to authentication via endpoints using Bearer Token with encryption using JWT.***

 ## 🚀 Technology Used